FAQs

 In addition to providing counselling in crisis situations in the sense of helping people to help themselves, these centres also offer information and preventative educational work.

-In 2021, around 316,000 counselling hours were offered and 446,888 counselling sessions held.
+In 2023, around 328,975 counselling hours were offered and about 505,658 counselling sessions held.
 There is a particular focus on pregnancy counselling, counselling on violence in the family, divorce and separation and counselling for parents with disabled children.

 Since 1998, there have also been family counselling centres that can provide assistance for partners, children, young people and other reference persons (grandparents, friends etc.) if a relative, parent or partner has “contact” with a “sect”.